-Eugene RogersDirector of Choirs and Associate Professor of Conducting
+Eugene RogersDirector of Choral Activities, and Conductor of Chamber Choir

-Notable guest appearances include the State Choir of Latvia, the Ministry Branch of Education Inaugural World Youth Choir Festival (Singapore); the Lisbon Summerfest Chamber Choir and Festival Chorus; VocalEssence and the Minnesota Public Radio Harmony in the Park; the Association for Music in International Schools (AMIS) High School Mixed Honor Choir (Luxembourg), the British Columbia Music Education Association Honor Choir; the NAfME All-Northwest High School Mixed Choir; Westminster Chamber Choir (Florence, Italy, and Princeton, New Jersey); Choral Music Experience (London, England); the Interscholastic Association of Southeast Asia High Schools Biennial Music Festival (Singapore).
-His 2017-2018 appearances include British Columbia, Madrid, Portugal, California, Georgia, Massachusetts, Minnesota, Ohio, Oregon, South Carolina, Texas, Virginia, Washington, and Michigan.
+Notable guest appearances include the State Choir of Latvia; the Ministry Branch of Education Inaugural World Youth Choir Festival (Singapore); the Lisbon Summerfest Chamber Choir and Festival Chorus; VocalEssence and the Minnesota Public Radio Harmony in the Park; the Association for Music in International Schools (AMIS) High School Mixed Honor Choir (Luxembourg); the British Columbia Music Education Association Honor Choir; the NAfME All-Northwest High School Mixed Choir; Westminster Chamber Choir (Florence, Italy, and Princeton, New Jersey); Choral Music Experience (London, England); and the Interscholastic Association of Southeast Asia High Schools Biennial Music Festival (Singapore).
+His 2017-2018 appearances included British Columbia, Madrid, Portugal, California, Georgia, Massachusetts, Minnesota, Ohio, Oregon, South Carolina, Texas, Virginia, Washington, and Michigan.

 In 2015, Mark Foster Publishing began the Eugene Rogers Choral Series, a series featuring emerging composers who specialize in contemporary classical and folk music traditions.
 In 2011, Rogers traveled to and studied the choral traditions of East Africa (Tanzania) and subsequently published editions of Tanzanian choral music under the Hal Leonard World Music Series.
 As a singer, Rogers has performed with the World Youth Choir, the Portland Symphonic Choir, the Saint Paul Chamber Orchestra Chorale, and the May Festival Chorus in Cincinnati, Ohio.